bauripalash/article-archive/tech/2018-07-26-Webdev-On-Android.md

 # How To Start Web Development On Android

 Web Development is a trending Career Path with great amount of job opportunities.
-Most Of People Thinks With a Computer it's impossible to do web development.
-Today will find out how we can start web development on your Android Phone.
+Most Of People Think With a Computer it's impossible to do web development.
+Today we will find out how we can start web development on your Android Phone.

 > Android is based on Linux Kernel so it's definitely possible to do almost anything which we could do in a Linux Computer.